A tourist guide to the best attractions in Mindelo, Sao Vicente including airport information, hotels and best restaurants

 Find the best hotel deals in Cape Verde with TripAdvisor

-Best tours and activities in Cape Verde with Viator
+Get the best tours and activities in Cape Verde with Viator

 ⚘ Don’t leave without a travel guide.
 Be prepared and get the Ultimate Cape Verde Travel Guide Book

-The best discounted outdoor gear (outlet) at REI.com
+Get the best discounted outdoor gear (outlet) at REI.com

 ✎ Never leave without a travel insurance.
 I get mine at HeyMondo.
 It is easy to set up, reliable and cheap.

-✎ Skip the line at airport and get a Cape Verde visa in advance with iVisa.
+✎ Skip the line at airport and get a Cape Verde visa in advance with iVisa

 How to get to Mindelo, Sao Vicente